Abbasi06/Optimizing-Website-Development-Predictive-Modeling/README.md

 ## Learning Outcomes
 - Gained hands-on-experience with regression modeling techniques and R programming language
-- Applied and learned various hypothesis testing (Anova, t-test), diagnostics checks(DFBETAS, Cook’s Distance), and addressed Multicollinearity(VIF) to evaluate the model quality and performance
+- Applied and learned hypothesis testing (Anova, t-test), diagnostics checks(DFBETAS, Cook’s Distance), and addressed Multicollinearity(VIF) to evaluate the model quality and performance
 - Developed skills in identifying and mitigating outliers and multicollinearity in regression analysis